CobbledSteel/eecs206a-cosim/docs/source/cosim.rst

 in simulation and on the real drone.

 + Education:
-    – Graduate: Master of Engineering in Development Engineering at UC Berkeley (In progress) – Undergraduate: BS in Computer Science, BS in Mathematics, and BBA in Finance from UMass Amherst
+    – Graduate: PhD in Electrical Engineering and Computer Sciences at UC Berkeley (In progress) – Undergraduate: BS in Computer Science, BS in Mathematics, and BBA in Finance from UMass Amherst
 + Work Experience:
     – Amazon AWS: Project Manager@Robotics Lab